DioneProtocol/odysseygo/vms/platformvm/docs/chain_time_update.md

 ## About `ChainTime`

-One of the P-chain's main responsibilities is to record staking periods of any staker (i.e. any validator or delegator) on any subnet to duly reward their activity.
+One of the P-chain's main responsibilities is to record staking periods of any staker (i.e. any validator) on any subnet to duly reward their activity.

 The P-chain tracks a network agreed timestamp called `ChainTime` that allows nodes to reach agreement about when a staker starts and stops staking.
 These start/stop times are basic inputs to determine whether the staker should be rewarded based on what percentage of `ChainTime` it was perceived as active from other validators.